astrezhnev/conjointsdt/README.md

 ## Version History

+Version 3.0 - January 10, 2022

+Added a JavaScript randomizer to supplement the existing PHP randomizer.
+Users can now export JavaScript snippet that can be placed directly within a Qualtrics question to generate the conjoint tasks for a respondent.
+This no longer requires users to have a second server to host the PHP script and allows the randomization be carried out entirely within Qualtrics.

+Added a feature to allow users to generate designs that prevent identical profiles from appearing in a single task (off by default).

 Version 2.0 - July 24, 2019

 Ported over to Python 3.
 Fixed various compatability issues that had accumulated over the last several years.